Mastering Natural Light for Golden Hour Portraits

 Explore VT Photo Workplace

-Whether you are just picking up your first camera or looking to refine your studio lighting, we have the resources to help you level up.
+Whether you are picking up your first camera, comparing your next lens, or looking for a studio to rent, we have resources to help you move with more confidence.

 Master the exposure triangle, composition techniques, and natural lighting fundamentals.